“nofollow” Still Considered Harmful

 nofollow is crap.

-rel attribute is pretty comprehensive, so please read it now, if you haven’t before, especially when you run a system that hammers out
+rel attribute is pretty comprehensive.
+Please read it, if you haven’t before, especially when you run a system that hammers out

-nofollow disrespects the very nature of the Web and it disrespects users.
-It only benefits search engines, if anyone at all.
-It’s not successful, despite its broad adoption.
+nofollow disrespects the nature of the Web and it disrespects users.
+If anyone, it only benefits search engines.
 We need to think about other ways to avoid spam.
-We need to stop with
+We need to stop using

-nofollow thing reminds of camera surveillance, doesn’t it?
-Everybody appears to think it helps against crime and terrorism, except it doesn’t.
+nofollow thing reminds of camera surveillance.
+Everyone appears to think it helps against crime and terrorism, but it doesn’t.

 I’d have to agree the nofollow is a harmful implementation and serves little useful purpose.

 After all, most spam is typically robot generated anyway and they couldn’t care a hoot whether or not they are dropping nonsense links on a website with that attribute or not.

 rel=”nofollow” is free speech and it’s up to search engines to do with it as they like.
 As far as the concern of it not being semantic and standards based, I agree with that and I see “nofollow” as a temporary stopgap until a much better solution is found.
 I seriously doubt we’ll see the use of “nofollow” in the next five years—something else will replace it that makes more sense.